Acupuncture for Depression

 How does Acupuncture help relieve depression?

-Science and bio-medicine recognizes how Acupuncture is able to alleviate depression by:
+Science and allopathic medicine recognizes how Acupuncture is able to alleviate depression by:

 Naturally promoting the body’s release of serotonin and endorphins—your “feel-good” hormones